Tensor Renormalization-Group study of the surface critical behavior of a frustrated two-layer Ising model: Numerical details

 The accuracy of the estimates of the scaling dimensions is significantly improved without any increase of the computational time with a variant of the TRG algorithm, called the Bond-Weight Tensor-Renormalization Group (BTRG)~\cite{BTRG}.
-Instead of decomposing the rank-4 tensors according to Eq.~\ref{SVD}, the SVD is written as \be T_{s_1s_2;s_3s_4}=\sum_n U_{s_1s_2;n}(\Lambda_n)^{1-k/2}\ \! (\Lambda_n)^k\ \!(\Lambda_n)^{1-k/2}(V^+)_{n;s_3s_4} \ee where $k$ is a parameter.
+Instead of decomposing the rank-4 tensors according to Eq.~(\ref{SVD}), the SVD is written as \be T_{s_1s_2;s_3s_4}=\sum_n U_{s_1s_2;n}(\Lambda_n)^{1-k/2}\ \! (\Lambda_n)^k\ \!(\Lambda_n)^{1-k/2}(V^+)_{n;s_3s_4} \ee where $k$ is a parameter.
 The $k$-th power of the singular values $(\Lambda_n)^k$ can be casted as a diagonal $\chi\times\chi$ matrix that is inserted on each line joining two rank-3 tensors while the terms $(\Lambda_n)^{1-k/2}$ are absorbed into the rank-3 tensors $U$ and $V^+$.
-The TRG algorithm corresponds to the choice $k=0$.
-The value of $k$ leading to the best accuracy of the scaling dimensions is $k=-1/2$~\cite{BTRG}.
+The TRG algorithm corresponds to the choice $k=0$ and it has been argued for the Ising model that the optimal value is $k=-1/2$~\cite{BTRG}.

+As can be seen on Fig~\ref{fig16} for the F2LIM, the most stable estimate of the lowest bulk scaling dimension is obtained for $k=-1/2$.
+One can notice a large deviation from the expected value only after 8-10 iterations of the BTRG algorithm.
+In the following, the parameter $k=-1/2$ will be used and 10 iterations of the BTRG algorithm will be performed.

+Tensor-network Renormalization-Group algorithms rely on a variational approach.
+The accuracy of the method is expected to be improved by increasing the number of states $\chi$.
+Nevertheless, it is difficult to estimate the deviation of the scaling dimensions from the exact values when the latter are not known.
+On Fig.~\ref{fig17}, the bulk and surface scaling dimensions of the F2LIM at the point $J_0\simeq 0.3042$ of the critical line are plotted for $\chi=32$ and $64$ states.
+For the lowest scaling dimension, the difference between the two is small, especially in the bulk.
+However, an important deviation is observed for the third scaling dimension.
+The latter is more stable for $\chi=64$ while, for $\chi=32$, it tends to either decrease or increase rapidly as the number of iterations of the BTRG algorithm grows.
+In the following, the scaling dimensions will be computed with $\chi=64$ states.